Castle (Halsey song): Composition

-The song is in a key of G minor.
+Nathan Reese from Pitchfork said "Castle" is a meditation on Haley's growing fame that features a trip hop instrumental.

 Music video

 A "Behind-the-Scenes" video was released for the song on Halsey's official Vevo channel on YouTube on April 8, 2016, one day prior to the single's digital download release.
 Five days later, on April 13, 2016, the official music video was released on Halsey's Vevo account.
-As of June 2022, the music video has received over 72 million views on YouTube.

 In the media

-The album version of "Castle" was featured in TV shows The Royals, iZombie, and The Originals.
-The Huntsman: Winter's War version of "Castle" was featured in TV show Dance Moms.
+The album version of "Castle" was featured on TV shows such as The Royals.